Wishful Thinking: On The Hunt For Better Sleep

 There are many contributing factors to restless sleep.
-Some medical reasons include a diagnosis of insomnia or sleep apnea by a physician, other medical issues that can include sleeplessness as a symptom, and taking medications that can cause restlessness at night or induce sleepiness during the day, which can lead to sleeplessness at night.
+Some medical reasons include a diagnosis of insomnia or sleep apnea by a physician, other medical issues that can consist of sleeplessness as a symptom, and taking medications that can cause restlessness at night or induce sleepiness during the day leading to insomnia at night.

-However, there are some not so good sleep hygiene habits that we unknowingly bring onto ourselves.
-Such as checking emails and social media before bedtime, eating too close to bedtime, or not sticking to a consistent sleep schedule.
+However, we unknowingly bring some not-so-good sleep hygiene habits onto ourselves, such as checking emails and social media before bedtime, eating too close, or not sticking to a consistent sleep schedule.

-The amount of money spent per year on over the counter and prescription sleep-aids is staggering: approximately over 30 billion dollars.
-This number is expected to continue to grow as more people become desperate for some sleep.
+The amount of money spent yearly on over-the-counter and prescription sleep aids is staggering: approximately 30 billion dollars.
+This number is expected to grow as more people become desperate for sleep.

-So what can you do to get better quality sleep without having to resort to sleep-aids?
+So what can you do to get better quality sleep without sleep aids?

 Here is a quick round-up of some of the top natural ways to get better sleep and improve your sleep hygiene:

-Turn off the TV and set down your phone for at least an hour before bed: Science-based research has shown that avoiding light emitted from electronics before bedtime can greatly improve a night’s rest.
-That means, no checking your Facebook or Twitter while in bed.
+Turn off the TV and set down your phone for at least an hour before bed: Science-based research has shown that avoiding light from electronics before bedtime can significantly improve a night’s rest.
+That means no checking your Facebook or Twitter while in bed.
 And try to avoid falling asleep with the TV on.
 Setting a sleep timer may be a helpful reminder!

-Forgo the Afternoon Nap: Although tempting, especially when you didn’t get much sleep the night before, naps can affect the amount and quality of sleep you will get over the next night.
-If you really need to squeeze in a few winks, limit yourself to a 20-minute catnap.
-You’ll wake up refreshed, but should still be able to sleep through the night.
+Forgo the Afternoon Nap: Although tempting, especially when you didn’t get much sleep the night before, naps can affect the amount and quality of sleep you will get the next night.
+If you need to squeeze in a few winks, limit yourself to a 20-minute catnap.
+You’ll wake up refreshed but should still be able to sleep through the night.

 Try to stick to a consistent schedule as best you can: It might be tough setting a strict bedtime, but if you maintain a pretty regular schedule throughout the week - follow it on the weekends too.
-You can’t technically catch up on sleep, but you can ensure better sleep on a regular basis.
+You can’t technically catch up on sleep, but you can ensure better sleep regularly.

 Pay attention to your diet: Caffeine and sugar in the afternoons or evenings can affect your ability to fall and stay asleep throughout the night.
-Try to limit your intake or try to limit when you’re going to have coffee or a sweet treat earlier in the day.
+Try to limit your intake or when you’ll have coffee or a sweet treat earlier in the day.